 You can view or download our Aging in Place Checklist Flyer here.

 AARP Florida's Age Friendly Communities have met the standards to prepare for the rapid aging of the U.S. population by paying increased attention to the environmental, economic and social factors that influence the health and well-being of older adults.
-AARP Florida's Age Friendly Communities are:
+Some of the AARP Florida's Age Friendly Communities include:

 - Town of Cutler Bay

 - Sarasota County

 The Community Transportation Association (CTAA) is a public and community transportation advocate and offers a senior transportation toolkit on their website.

 AARP's Office of Public Policy Policy Options to Improve Specialized Transportation report describes specialized transportation; highlights promising practices; and offers policy options for improving these services.
 This report recommends that policymakers take steps to strengthen coordinated planning, increase support for mobility management, and improve data collection and reporting on these services.

 Developing livable communities for all ages is the focus of the Partners for Livable Communities Aging In Place Initiative.

 The CDC Community Health Improvement Navigator (CHI Navigator) is a website for people who lead or participate in CHI work within hospitals and health systems, public health agencies, and other community organizations.
 It is a one-stop-shop that offers community stakeholders expert-vetted tools and resources.
 Community health improvement (CHI) is a process to identify and address the health needs of communities.

 Complete Streets policies—including laws, resolutions, executive orders, policies, and planning and design documents—encourage and provide safe access to destinations for everyone, regardless of age, ability, income, ethnicity, or how they travel.
 The Coalition evaluates policies based on 10 policy elements, including the policy’s vision, the project types included, and next steps for implementation, among others. and these policies are some of the strongest and most effective ever passed.